adityapk00/zecwallet-light-cli/README.md

 This will launch the interactive prompt.
 Type `help` to get a list of commands

+## Running in non-interactive mode:
+You can also run `zecwallet-cli` in non-interactive mode by passing the command you want to run as an argument.
+For example, `zecwallet-cli addresses` will list all wallet addresses and exit.
+Run `zecwallet-cli help` to see a list of all commands.

 ## Notes:
 * The wallet is currently in beta, and connects to the mainnet by default.
 To connect to testnet, please pass `--server https://lightd-test.zecwallet.co:443`